PoorHttp/PoorWSGI/doc/documentation.rst

 OpenAPI
 -------
-OpenAPI aka Swagger 3.0 is specification for RESTful api documentation and request and response validation.
-PoorWSGI have `openapi_core <https://github.com/p1c2u/openapi-core>`_ wrapper in ``openapi_wrapper`` module.
-You must only declare your before and after request handler.
+OpenAPI aka Swagger 3.0 is a specification for RESTful API documentation and request and response validation.
+PoorWSGI has an `openapi_core <https://github.com/p1c2u/openapi-core>`_ wrapper in the ``openapi_wrapper`` module.
+You only need to declare your before and after response handlers.

-This wrapper is place where, **openapi_core** python package is use, so that is not in PoorWSGI requirements.
-You need to install separately:
+This wrapper is the only place where the **openapi_core** Python package is used, so it is not in PoorWSGI's requirements.
+You need to install it separately:

 .. code:: sh